openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

   level.

 * Any usernames that are an exact match to your text.
-A "Show posts by {username}" option displays above any posts that have an exact match at any interaction level.
+A "Show posts by {username}" option displays above any posts that have an exact text match at any interaction level.
 Click the username in the message to read that user's posts, responses, and comments.

 ==============================================